yeonghoey/mkup/README.md

-# maup: CLI for Markup files
+# mkup: CLI for Markup files